ubio/node-framework/docs/routing.md

 - provide meta-information about the response format, so that OpenAPI documentation could be generated,
 - define request parameters specs, which allows framework to automatically extract and validate them from path, query string and JSON body.

-Each router should be registered with [application container](./application.md) using `bindAll` method.
+Each router should be added to the request scope in the [application](./application.md).

 ## Example